Particle-Hole Duality, Emergent Fermi Liquids and Fractional Chern Insulators in Moir\'e Flatbands

 A related platform for studying correlated physics is the Moir\'e superlattice formed when trilayer graphene is aligned with boron nitride.
 Unlike magic angle twisted bilayer graphene, the bandwidth and the topology of the minibands can be controlled by the strength of the applied displacement field resulting in gate-tunable Mott insulating and superconducting states \cite{chen2019evidence,Chen2019}.
 Also in this case, a correlated ferromagnetic Chern insulator has been reported at a filling corresponding to one hole per Moir\'e unit cell \cite{chen2019tunable}.

-While tremendous amounts of attention has been paid to the aforementioned Moir\'e flatband systems, the detailed microscopic understanding of the crucial impact of Coulomb interactions has essentially been limited to investigating the spin and valley polarization at integer fillings of Moir\'e flatbands~\cite{repellin2019ferromagnetism}.
+While a tremendous amount of attention has been paid to the aforementioned Moir\'e flatband systems, the detailed microscopic understanding of the crucial impact of Coulomb interactions has essentially been limited to investigating the spin and valley polarization at integer fillings of Moir\'e flatbands~\cite{repellin2019ferromagnetism}.

-In sharp contrast, in this Letter, we provide a detailed microscopic study Coulomb interactions within a fractionally filled spin-polarized Moir\'e flatband near one valley relevant for the experimental situation at finite doping.
+In sharp contrast, in this Letter, we provide a detailed microscopic study of Coulomb interactions within a fractionally filled spin-polarized Moir\'e flatband near one valley relevant for the experimental situation at finite doping.
 Motivated by the aforementioned recent experiments we focus on two particularly intriguing models.
-The first being ABC stacked trilayer graphene aligned with boron nitride which we refer to as TLG-hBN \cite{PhysRevB.99.075127,PhysRevLett.122.016401,senthilbridging}.
+The first being ABC stacked trilayer graphene aligned with boron nitride which we refer to as TLG-hBN \cite{PhysRevB.99.075127,PhysRevLett.122.016401,senthilbridging,Constantinprb,PhysRevB.82.035409}.
 Here we take our fractionally filled band to be the valence band with Chern number $C =3$ and the valence band with Chern number $C = 0 $ obtained by switching the sign of the applied voltage.
 The second model describes twisted bilayer graphene aligned with boron nitride \cite{2019arXiv190108209Z} which we refer to as TBG-hBN.
 The active band is taken to be the valence band with Chern number $C =1$.